New Hampshire

 Sports betting & gambling legislation in NH

 For residents in New Hampshire to place a legal sports wager online or in person, they must be at least 18 years old.
-With that, it is also illegal in the state to wager on events where most players are below the legal gambling age.
-However, in January 2025, the state's House of Representatives proposed a bill that would raise the legal gambling age from 18 to 21.
+Additionally, it is also illegal in the state to wager on events where most participants are under the legal gambling age.
+However, in January 2025, the state's House of Representatives introduced a bill to raise the legal gambling age from 18 to 21.
 Whether that bill is passed is yet to be determined.
 The New Hampshire Lottery Commission enforces all rules and regulations for sports betting in NH.

 One of the nicest aspects of sports betting in New Hampshire is the tax rate, or lack thereof.
 Bettors are not subject to an income tax, which doesn’t just apply to sports betting winnings in the Granite State.
 Of course, federal tax still applies to bettors, and that tax rate is 24%.